 – Vieux Nice—Nice’s Old Town—and Castle Hill both dominate the two parts of the town and overlook the Mediterranean,

 – Cimiez, which conserves several vestiges from the Roman epoch (amphitheatres, thermal baths, houses, arenas, etc.…), in addition to beautiful properties built for the English aristocracy at the end of the 19th century.
+Read more about the history of Nice Cimiez.

 Last but not least, a historical spot that is also worth a detour: The Russian Orthodox Cathedral.